3 March 2026

 Where Doulas Fit

+A doula is a non‑clinical professional.
 Doulas do not replace midwives or doctors: we work alongside clinical teams should a family choose to engage with NHS care (or private care for that matter).
-When collaboration is respectful and aligned, this combination can create powerful conditions for positive birth experiences, even when birth doesn't go to plan.
+When collaboration is respectful, powerful conditions for positive birth experiences are created, even when birth doesn’t go to plan.

 A doula does not: